yiisoft/yii2/docs/guide/template.md

 ]
 ```

-In the config above we're using Smarty and Twig.
-In order to get these extensions in your project you need to modify
+In the code above, both Smarty and Twig are configured to be useable by the view files.
+But in order to get these extensions into your project, you need to also modify
-your `composer.json` to include
+your `composer.json` file to include them, too:

 ```
 "yiisoft/yii2-smarty": "*",
 "yiisoft/yii2-twig": "*",
 ```

-in `require` section and then run `composer update --preder-dist`.
+That code would be added to the `require` section of `composer.json`.
+After making that change and saving the file, you can install the extensions by running `composer update --preder-dist` in the command-line.

 Twig
 ----

-To use Twig, you need to create templates in files with the `.twig` extension (or use another file extension but configure the component accordingly).
+To use Twig, you need to create templates in files that have the `.twig` extension (or use another file extension but configure the component accordingly).
-Unlike standard view files, when using Twig, you must include the extension  when calling `$this->render()`
+Unlike standard view files, when using Twig you must include the extension in your `$this->render()`
-or `$this->renderPartial()` from your controller:
+or `$this->renderPartial()` controller calls:

 ```php
 echo $this->render('renderer.twig', ['username' => 'Alex']);